securityfirst/tent-content/contents_en/information/passwords/expert/threats-of-physical-harm.md

 [Title]: # (Threats of Physical Harm)
 [Order]: # (10)

-## Hide secret accounts

 Attackers can obtain your password by threatening you with physical harm or detention.

 Decide if this is a possibility for you, for example, if you plan to cross a hostile border with sensitive information.

 (Learn more about assessing your own risk in the [managing information] (umbrella://lesson/managing-information) lesson.)

-If so, consider how to hide the existence of the data or device you are protecting with a password.
+If so:

+## Hide secret accounts

 Do not trust that you will never hand over the password.
+Consider how to hide the existence of the data or device you are protecting with a password.

 ## Maintain a decoy